kostenkoserg/kostenko.blog.src/content/blog/2020/03/data-processing-with-jakarta-ee-batch-api.md

     </step>
 </job>
 ```
-So, now all we need is implement each brick above and keep batchlets independent as much as possible.
+So, now we need to implement each brick above and try to keep each batchlet independent as much as possible.
+As you can see from above our job consist from:

+ * **fileSelector** - batchlet do file selection based on supported by configuration file extension
+ * **decider** - decision maker, responsible for choosing right parser
+ * **xml\jsonParser** - parser batchlets, responsible for file parsing to a list of items
+ * **chunkProcessor** - items processing chunk(reader, processor and writer) that supports partitioning